-While the District Councils have provided social housing, Carterton District Council divested its stock in 2015 and the South Wairarapa is considering the future ownership of its housing for seniors.
+While the Wairarapa District Councils have provided social housing, Carterton District Council divested its stock in 2015 and South Wairarapa District Council is considering changes to its funding model for housing for seniors.
 Hurunui o Rangi Marae has a papakāinga development in Carterton to provide affordable housing for a variety of tenants from kaumatua to young families.
-In Masterton District Council, social housing is provided by Trust House which has around 75 homes with older people.
+Masterton District Council provides 74 homes for older people from its housing stock of 86 properties.
+Social housing is also provided by Trust House which has around 485 homes across Wairarapa and Tararua, some of which are dedicated to older people.